 Failure to file a timely application for No-Fault benefits will result in the injured person being forever disqualified from claiming and recovering No-Fault benefits from the insurance company.

-If you were injured in a rear end car accident in Michigan and not sure who is at fault call now (800) 968-1001 for a free consultation with an experienced rear end car accident lawyer.
+If you were injured after being hit from behind in Michigan and you are looking to sue the at-fault driver call now (800) 968-1001 for a free consultation with an experienced rear end car accident lawyer.
 There is no cost or obligation.
 You can also visit our contact page or use the chat feature on our website.

 Our secret?
 Our attorneys deliberately handle fewer cases than other personal injury law firms.
 This allows us to focus more time and attention on our cases.